Francisc0121/cloudscraper/README.md

 - Playlist URLs as input work to output a .txt file of URLs which can then be fed back into the program
 - split.py splits any txt file with several lines into 4 files.
 Can be used for playlists.
 - Does not work with VR videos.
+- You can rename the `.py` file and use it.